-None of the Ising models described above fit well for the obvious reason, from Table 8.2, that the probability of zero is not constant for differing numbers of neighbours. $\hfill \Box$
+None of the Ising models described above fit well for the reason, from Table 8.2, that the probabilities of presence and absence are not varying monotonically in opposite ways with numbers of neighbours. \Box

 Because of the intractable normalizing constant, this multivariate model has generally not been used.
 Instead, conditional models are applied, with the difficulties mentioned above.
 A simple conditional logistic (Ising) model has each lattice point depending on its four neighbours: